 Know your customers inside-out with this simple guide

-I don’t have the time.
+I don’t have the time to build a buyer persona for my B2B company.
 I am just starting out, so I should just focus on getting customers now.

 We see this even more so in B2B companies, where some marketing teams argue that they are marketing to companies and not consumers

 When in reality, we should see it as H2H (Human marketing to another Human)

 Ok, time to confess that I did not come up with this H2H concept- it was taken from a recent webinar I attended 😉